 App icon testing framework: Optimizing app store conversion rates

-Here are examples of some of the important things you would want a test to tell you:
+Here are 3 examples of important insights you would want to gain from testing your app icon:

 In order to answer these questions, you need to run a test on a platform that provides you with granular data specifically meant to answer them.